 May 2, 2019 - The Australian Cyber Security Centre (ACSC) has released a checklist to help Australians protect themselves from cyber criminals.
 Lottery and grant scams, identity theft, investment scams, hacking, phishing, dating and romance scams, online abuse and sextortion are just some of the threats people face.

-Apr 30, 2019 - This publication provides guidance on identifying socially engineered messages delivered by services such as email, SMS, instant messaging or other direct messaging services offered by social media applications.
+Apr 30, 2019 - Socially engineered messages present a significant threat to individuals and organisations due to their ability to assist an adversary with compromising accounts, devices, systems or sensitive information.
+This document offers guidance on identifying socially engineered messages delivered by email, SMS, instant messaging or other direct messaging services offered by social media applications.

 Apr 3, 2019 - Cyber criminals are trying to commit payroll fraud by sending fake emails requesting a change to your bank details.
 The Australian Cyber Security Centre (ACSC) is aware that fraudulent emails have been received by organisations across Australia.
 These emails spoof the emails and signature blocks of staff, and are sent to HR/payroll areas appearing to ask for a change in bank account details for the current or next pay.
 Workers often become targets while on holiday, when their Facebook or Instagram updates reveal that they are away for an extended period of time.